actblue/fec-data-interview-problem/README SrDaQuestions.md

 - Merge the `Data_Science_Technical_FEC_Filing_Sample` data with the `Data Science_Technical_FEC_Committee_Data_2020` data
 - Document and present any statistical analysis that you performed on this data (e.g cohort analysis)
 - Using a BI tool of your choice visualize the FEC datasets.
 Then, ask and answer one to two questions of your own to tell us an interesting story with this data!
+- When using a BI tool to build your dashboard, include screenshot along with dashboard attached to ensure we can open it upon delivery

 **Suggested Time**: 90 minutes